 If you've ever prepared a crudité platter, you'll understand how tricky it is to prevent cauliflower from discoloration!
 Here are four things you can do in your own kitchen to prevent the discoloration of cauliflower.

-All plants, fruits and vegetables have pigments that give them their vibrant colors and these pigments change for various reasons.
+- All plants, fruits and vegetables have pigments that give them their vibrant colors and these pigments change for various reasons.

 - In acidic environments, these foods are white; at a neutral pH they're creamy white; in alkaline environments they are yellow.

 4 Tips to Prevent Cauliflower from Discoloration